robbrody/RB_Python_Data_Project/README.md

 ## 2. How are in-demand skills trending for data analysts?

-For this analysis, I began by filtering the dataset to focus specifically on data analyst roles in the United States.
-To analyze trends over time, I created a new column to represent the month of each job posting.
+For this analysis I began by filtering the dataset to focus specifically on data analyst roles in the United States.
+To analyze trends over time I created a new column to represent the month of each job posting.
 Next, I used exploding techniques to break down individual skills listed within each posting, ensuring that every skill could be analyzed independently.

 I then built a pivot table, organized by monthly skill counts, which also included total counts to rank the most frequent skills.
-Using these totals, I calculated percentage-based values for further analysis.
+Using these totals I calculated percentage-based values for further analysis.
 Finally, I visualized the top five most in-demand skills by plotting their percentage occurrence across each month in 2023, revealing key trends in skill demand over time.

 View my notebook with detailed steps here:
 [3_Skills_Trend.ipynb](3_Project/3_Skills_Trend.ipynb)